Franklyzzm/franklyzzm.github.io-test-v0.1/private/Read.讀書筆記/c春秋大義.md

 But now to sum up in a few plain words the great problem of  civilisation in Europe arising out of this war.
 The people of Europe, I  say, at first tried to maintain civil order by the help of the priest.
 But after a while, the priest cost too much expense and trouble.
 The  people of Europe then, after the thirty years war, sent away the priest  and called in the policeman and soldier to maintain civil order.
 But now they find the policeman and soldier are causing more expense and  trouble even than the priests.
 Now what are the people of Europe to do?
 Send away the soldier and call back the priest?
 No, I do not believe the people of Europe will want to call back the priest.
 Besides the priest  now would be useless.
 But then what are the people of Europe to do?
 I  see [Professor Lowes Dickinson](https://en.wikisource.org/wiki/Author:Goldsworthy_Lowes_Dickinson) of Cambridge in an article in the Atlantic Monthly, entitled "The War and the Way out," says: "Call in the *mob*."
 I am afraid the mob when once called in to take the place of the priest and soldier, will give more trouble than even the priest and the  soldier  The priests and soldiers in Europe have caused wars, but the  mob will bring revolution and anarchy and then the state of Europe will  be worse than before.
 Now my advice to the people of Europe is: Do not  call back the priest, and for goodness sake don't call in the mob,—but call in the Chinaman; *call in the real Chinaman with his Religion of good citizenship and his  experience of 2,500 years how to live in peace without priest and  without soldier.*

 In fact I really believe that the people of Europe will find the solution of the great problem of civilisation after this war,—here in China.
 There is, I say here again, an invaluable, but hitherto unsuspected asset of civilisation here in China, and the asset of civilisation is the real Chinaman.
 The real Chinaman is an asset of civilisation because he has the secret of a new civilisation which the people of Europe will want after this great war, and the secret of that new civilisation is what I have called the Religion of good citizenship.
 The first principle of this Religion of good citizenship is to believe that the *Nature of Man is good*; to believe in the power of goodness; to believe in the power and efficacy of what the American Emerson calls the law of love and justice.
 But what is the law of love?
 The Religion of good citizenship teaches that the law of love means to *love your father and mother.* And what is the law of justice?
 The Religion of good citizenship teaches that the law of justice means to be true, to be faithful, to be loyal; that the woman in every country must be selflessly, absolutely loyal to her husband, that the man in every country must be selflessly, *absolutely loyal to his sovereign*, to his King or Emperor.
-In fact the highest duty in this Religion of good citizenship I want to say finally here is the *Duty of Loyalty*, loyalty not only in deed, but loyalty in spirit or as [Tennyson](https://en.wikisource.org/wiki/Author:Alfred_Tennyson) puts it,  {{block center|{{smaller block|<poem>To reverence the King as he were Their conscience and their conscience as their King, To break the heathen and uphold the Christ.
+In fact the highest duty in this Religion of good citizenship I want to say finally here is the *Duty of Loyalty*, loyalty not only in deed, but loyalty in spirit or as [Tennyson](https://en.wikisource.org/wiki/Author:Alfred_Tennyson) puts it,

-1.
+To reverence the King as he were
+Their conscience and their conscience as their King, To break the heathen and uphold the Christ.

- Arein't we just doing the right thing? the mob we must befool them;
+1. [↑](https://en.wikisource.org/wiki/The_Spirit_of_the_Chinese_People/Introduction#cite_ref-1) Arein't we just doing the right thing? the mob we must befool them;
    ⁠See, now, how shiftless! and look now how wild! for such is the mob!
    Shiftless and wild all sons of Adam are when you be fool them;
    ⁠Be but honest and true, and thus make human, them all.

-The first sentence of the first book that is put into the hands of every child in China when he goes to school
+2. [↑](https://en.wikisource.org/wiki/The_Spirit_of_the_Chinese_People/Introduction#cite_ref-2) The first sentence of the first book that is put into the hands of every child in China when he goes to school

-**The Spirit of the Chinese People.**
+### **The Spirit of the Chinese People.**

 ![img](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b2/Rule_Segment_-_Span_-_40px.svg/40px-Rule_Segment_-_Span_-_40px.svg.png)![img](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/Rule_Segment_-_Flare_Centre_-_14px.svg/14px-Rule_Segment_-_Flare_Centre_-_14px.svg.png)![img](https://upload.wikimedia.org/wikipedia/commons/thumb/0/00/Rule_Segment_-_Fancy1_-_40px.svg/40px-Rule_Segment_-_Fancy1_-_40px.svg.png)![img](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/Rule_Segment_-_Flare_Centre_-_14px.svg/14px-Rule_Segment_-_Flare_Centre_-_14px.svg.png)![img](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b2/Rule_Segment_-_Span_-_40px.svg/40px-Rule_Segment_-_Span_-_40px.svg.png)